mouseandthebillionaire/RAGE/relatedWork.md

 ### Fullerton, Tracy.
 "Slow Play" from *The Infinite Playground*, De Koven, B. 2020

-"'Slow play' \[...]\ allows for, and even depends on, an internal and emotional process on the part of the player.
-This is play that nurtueres that internal process through its design. its scope, and its pace."
+"'Slow play' \[...] allows for, and even depends on, an internal and emotional process on the part of the player.
+This is play that nurtures that internal process through its design. its scope, and its pace."

 "the process of making meaning through reflection requires time at a human pace and cycles of response, interpretation, and unpacking of experience."